stadium-software/workflow-steps/README.md

 ![Object Editor](images/ObjectEditor.png) ![Workflow Steps Display](images/Workflow-Steps-Display.png)

-6. Drag the Global Script called "WorkflowSteps" into the EventHandler
+6. Drag the Global Script called "WorkflowSteps" into the Page.Load EventHandler
 7. Provide values for the script input parameters
    1. Steps: Select the List containing the workflow steps (e.g. "StepsList")
    2. ContainerClass: Enter the classname you assigned to the *Container* control above (e.g. workflow-steps-display)